 Compact fluorescent light bulbs (CFLs) and light-emitting diodes (LEDs) emit substantially less heat than incandescent bulbs because they convert a much larger percentage of the energy used into light.
 For this reason, replacing incandescent bulbs with more efficient bulbs results in a small but real impact on the amount of energy consumed by heating, ventilation, and air-conditioning (HVAC) systems.
 This is referred to as interactive effects (IE).
 Failure to take these interactive effects into account can lead to inaccurate estimation of savings from lighting retrofits.

-Four separate analyses were conducted as part of this study to measure interactive effects in Connecticut residential units.
+NMR conducted four separate analyses as part of this study to measure interactive effects in Connecticut residential units.
 Table 1 summarizes the results of each IE factor analysis.
+Precision estimates describe variation among the IE factors only; sampling error is detailed in Table 15.

-Table 1: Interactive Effect Factors Summary
+Table 1: Interactive Effects Factors Summary